Snowboarding in the Ottawa Valley: Cold Mornings, Fresh Powder & Good Coffee

 The air is sharp.

-The world feels paused.
+And the world feels paused.

 Snowboarding here isn’t about massive resorts or crowded lift lines.
 Instead, it’s about community hills, familiar faces, and the steady rhythm of carving through fresh snow.